sage-code/maj/preposition.md

 **Related nouns**

-Location related nouns are 4 character long, they are more important.
+Location related nouns can be used with prepositions.

 loka  = location
 tesa  = time